TrellixVulnTeam/jobbergate-api-fastapi_BTGC/jobbergate-docs/src/local_development.rst

 Now, to make sure that things are configured correctly, try logging in and fetching a list of applications.
 For all the jobber gate commands, you will either need to be executing them inside a poetry shell or prefixing them with a ``poetry run`` command.
-It is easiest to run in a poetry shell:
+The easiest way is to run in a poetry shell:

 .. code-block:: bash